-It was one of the biggest thrills of my 37 years of rock writing to chat with Steve Cropper for the first time last month.
+It was one of the biggest thrills of my 37 years of rock writing to chat with Steve Cropper for the first time in 2019.

 He’s recorded and performed with many of the world’s finest musicians, and is widely regarded as one of the top guitarists of all time.